jwoglom/tconnectsync/README.md

 TIMEZONE_NAME='America/New_York'
 ```

 This file contains your t:connect username and password, Tandem pump serial number (which is utilized in API calls to t:connect), your Nightscout URL and secret token (for uploading data to Nightscout), and local timezone (the timezone used in t:connect).
+When specifying the timezone, enter a [TZ database name value](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 (Alternatively, these values can be specified via environment variables.)